dealingwith/daniel-industries/_posts/2021-02-03-the-real-10x-developer.markdown

 [![](/assets/2021/02/jason-10x.png)]((https://egghead.io/talks/egghead-what-if-the-real-10x-developer-is-the-friends-we-made-along-the-way))

 I watched this video shortly after it was published, but I'm generally bad about single-tasking while watching videos and missed this brilliant section.
-I recently stumbled upon the transcript in our internal wiki and ... 👀
+I recently stumbled upon the transcript and ... 👀

 [Jason Lengstorf: What If The Real 10X Developer Is The Friends We Made Along The Way?](https://egghead.io/talks/egghead-what-if-the-real-10x-developer-is-the-friends-we-made-along-the-way)